cogment/cogment-doc/docs/reference/python.md

 `parameters`: _cogment.TrialParameters instance_ - The parameters for the trial.

+### `has_specs(self)`

+Parameters: None

+Return: _bool_ - True if the specs are known by this instance.
+False otherwise.
+Specs will be known if the top level Cogment Context has specs.

 ## class DatastoreSample

 Class containing the data of a trial sample (typically representing all the data during a trial tick).